eProsima/Integration-Service-docs/docs/communicatedds.rst

 ================================

 The domain field is used to define the local space where participants exist.
-With this information, several DDS applications that use different domains can't communicate between them, even if they use compatible types and compatible configurations.
-To make this communication doable it could be possible to change the domain of one of the application and move all of them to the same domain, but if this modification is not desired, Integration Service can create a bridge between them.
+With this information, several DDS applications that use different domains can't communicate between them, even if they use compatible types and configurations.
+To make this communication doable it could be possible to change the domain of one application to move all of them to the same domain, but this modification may be undesired.
+In these cases, Integration Service can create a bridge between them, keeping each application with its configuration.

 .. image:: DDS_NO_COMS.png
     :align: center